Throngs attend Trump's official 2020 reelection kickoff in Florida | DW | 18.06.2019

 On the ground in Orlando

-DW's Alexandra von Nahmen was on the ground in Orlando and spoke with a number of the president's supporters.
-All voiced spoke about the issues that were important to them.
+DW's Alexandra von Nahmen was on the ground in Orlando and talked to a number of the president's supporters.
+All spoke about the issues that were important to them.

 "We support President Trump because he has fulfilled everything he promised to do.
 He is a man of his word.
 And that's a wonderful thing to see," Gustavo Ortega told DW.